 The postponed national tour for this year’s production ‘Once you See the Smoke’ was digitally reimagined to ensure the National Ensemble continued to have the opportunity to develop their creative practice investigating climate justice.
 Led by Melanie Jordan, this year’s group of twenty young theatre makers devised a new digital live theatre show that premiered on Zoom in July.

-20 young writers – 20 professional actors – responding to 2020
+20 young writers.
+20 professional actors.
+Responding to 2020.

-A space for togetherness across communities
+A space for togetherness across communities...

-We are working with Company Three to share their Coronavirus Time Capsule with young people and the youth arts sector in Scotland, ensuring the voice of Scotland’s youth is heard in this time of international crisis.M ore information on how to take part can be found on their website.
+Scottish Youth Theatre worked with Company Three to share their Coronavirus Time Capsule with young people and the youth arts sector in Scotland, ensuring the voices of Scotland’s young creatives are heard during this time of international crisis.
+You can visit the full project HERE.

 Thank you to all our partners, venues, funders, audiences and participants for their ongoing love and support.